Government Shutdown Resources

 A federal government shutdown halts federal loans to small businesses.

-For background, during the 2013 16-day shutdown, the SBA was unable to process about 700 applications for small business loans.
+During the 16-day shutdown in 2013, the SBA was unable to process about 700 applications for small business loans.

 Will I still be able to visit the national parks and monuments?